ChigozieCO/aws-bootcamp-cruddur-2023/journal/week0.md

 The housekeeping tasks I completed this week are mentioned below:

-- ### Added a Virtual MFA Device to my AWS root account
+:sparkles: -  ### Added a Virtual MFA Device to my AWS root account

 Security is a very big consideration for me as I am in the cloud security space and so adding a virtual authentication device to my root account was one of the first steps I took after creating my AWS account.
 This is essential to provide an additional layer of protection to the account because a compromised AWS root account is the very worst thing that can happen to any organisation or even indiviual.